 Bioactive constituents of cinnamon

 Different terpenoids are present in the volatile oil of cinnamon; they are eugenol and cinnamaldehyde.
-Both cinnamaldehyde and cinnamon oil is potent antifungal, antibacterial, antiallergic, antihyperglycemic, and antihyperlipidemic properties.
+Both cinnamaldehyde and cinnamon oil are potent antifungals, antibacterial, antiallergic, antihyperglycemic, and antihyperlipidemic properties.

 Cinnamate supplementation enhances hepatic lipid metabolism and antioxidant defense systems in high cholesterol-fed rats this study is conducted by Lee JS, Jeon SM, Park EM, Huh TL, Kwon OS, Lee MK, Choi MS. at Department of Food Science and Nutrition, Kyungpook National University, Daegu, Korea.
 This study result shows Cinnamate inhibits hepatic HMG-CoA reductase activity, resulting in lower cholesterol content, and suppresses lipid peroxidation by improvement of antioxidant enzyme activities.